subhayande/Model_Falsification/README.md

-# Model Falsification in Python
+# Data-driven Model Falsification in Python

 For a theoretical overview on model falsification please see: